3HP latent TB treatment

 Historically, demand for 3HP has been limited by high prices and supply constraints.
 Prior to Macleods’ entry into the 3HP market, there were no suppliers of fixed-dose combinations and only one supplier of a 3HP co-pack with very limited production capacity.

-By the end of 2021:
+By the end of 2023:

-(approximate) cases of latent TB averted in household contacts
+approximate cases of latent TB in household contacts averted

 The product